Pharmacotherapy Advocacy Mediation Support

-PAMS is a confidential service – we do not discuss a client with any other party without their consent.
+PAMS is a confidential service – we do not discuss you or your situation with any other party without your consent.

-(As we are primarily a telephone service, consent is in most cases provided verbally.)
+(As we are a telephone service, consent is, in most cases, provided verbally.)

 when used with regard to substance use

 refers to the replacement of a person’s drug of dependence